rodrigodesalazar/dvdrentalstore/README.md

 This will run the tests, build the jar and generate the documentation.

+Of course, the database must be set up as expected, in the same host:

+> ./mvnw generate-resources -Pdocker

+> docker run -d -p 5432:5432 --name sakila-pg sakila-img

 ## Testing
 To just run the application tests: